jeroenbouwman/CASCADe/docs/source/howto.rst

   tso.execute("calibrate_timeseries")

-The derived transit spectra from the regression fit and bootstrap analysis are stored under `tso.exoplanet_spectrum` The used transit model under `tso.model` nd the results from the regression analysis under `tso`.calibration_results'.
+The derived transit spectra from the regression fit and bootstrap analysis are stored under `tso.exoplanet_spectrum` The used transit model under `tso.model` and the results from the regression analysis under `tso`.calibration_results'.

 The final pipeline step will plot the resulting spectra and save the transit or eclipse spectrum